ProIntegritate/Akacia/README.md

 ## Limitations
 - For now only an executable will be released.
 I'll make a decision about the source code at a later point.
 - Logfiles will have to be gathered manually, if you want automatic forwarding, that is for you to build.

+## License
-- License: **Creative Commons - Non commercial**.
+**Creative Commons - Non commercial**.

 Basically like CCZero, but you are not allowed to profit from this, like being an MSSP.
 The password for the zip file is "CC-NC" (capital letters).
 If you want to throw up some Honeypots on your corporate network to detect scanning and probing, i'm fine with that.
 I just don't want security companies to use this for free and make money on it.

 ![License Creative Commons - Non Commercial](CC-NC.png)